Otomi: Overview

 The Otomi traditionally worshipped the moon as their highest deity.
 Even in modern times, many Otomi populations practice shamanism and hold pre-Hispanic beliefs such as Nagualism.
 Like most sedentary Mesoamerican peoples, the Otomi traditionally subsisted on maize, beans and squash, but the maguey (century plant) was also an important cultigen used for production of alcohol (pulque) and fiber (henequen).
 Although the Otomi people rarely eat what Westerners would consider a balanced diet, they maintain reasonably good health by eating tortillas, drinking pulque, and eating most fruits available around them.
 In 1943 to 1944, a report about a nutritional study about the Otomi villages located in the Mezquital Valley of Mexico, recorded that despite the arid climate and land unfit for agriculture without irrigation, the Otomi people chiefly depended on the production of maguey.
 Maguey (century plant) is used to produce weaving fibers and “pulque”, a fermented unfiltered juice that played an important part in the Otomi's economy and nutrition.
 However, this practice has begun to decline due to its new large-scale production.
-The maguey plant was so heavily depended on that huts were constructed out of the plant's leaves.
+The maguey plant was heavily depended upon, even to the point that huts were constructed out of the plant's leaves.
 During this time, most of the region was vastly underdeveloped and most agriculture was low-yielding.
 Often densely settled areas would be confused as locations devoid of habitation, as dispersed dwellings are built low and concealed.

-The Otomi were blacksmiths and traded valuable metal items with other indigenous confederations, including the Aztec Triple Alliance.
+The Otomi were blacksmiths and traded valuable metal items with other Indigenous confederations, including the Aztec Triple Alliance.
 Their metal crafts included ornaments and weaponry, although metal weaponry was not as useful as obsidian weaponry (obsidian being sharper than a modern-day razor, abundant, and light in weight).